 Most of what you think is ‘foreplay’ is actually sex.

 It might seem weird to you to think of foreplay and sex as the same thing, but we guarantee by the time you reach the end of this blog post you’ll be on the same page as us.
 Let’s begin with the myth of ‘real sex’ versus ‘foreplay.’

 When you were at school, during sex education classes you were probably taught that sex is all about putting a penis into a vagina.
 While your teachers may have mentioned some of the things that come before that – everything from adolescence to arousal to fumbling-with-a-condom-packet – chances are that these things all built up to a climax, so to speak, of penis in vagina sex.
-They then tell you that’s how you get STIs, or pregnant, and you make notes then head off home.

 The problem is that this is an incredibly limited view of sex.
 Firstly it assumes that everyone who has sex is straight, which is obviously untrue.
 It also assumes that everyone has the same kind of genitals – ones which tesselate in one particular way and which also respond in exactly the same way to stimulation.
 It assumes that everyone with a penis is capable of getting an erection at any time, and anyone with a vagina will enjoy – and be able to orgasm from – penetration.
 When you start to think about gay people, trans people, intersex people, people with erectile dysfunction or other issues like vaginismus, those who simply don’t like penetrative sex… the list starts to grow so long that you wonder why we ever thought the ‘penis goes in vagina’ definition of sex was adequate in the first place.

 So.
 Let’s scratch the definition of sex as ‘penetration by a penis in a vagina’ (it’s sounding less sexy every time we type it, right?) and instead consider: what do people find sexy?
 What do they find pleasurable?
 What turns them on?
 What helps them get off?